triet228/dwm/README.md

 1. No border.
 Default has 1 pixel border
 2. No top bar.
 Default has top bar.
 Toggle it with Alt + B
 3. st is tag 1
-4. firefox is tag 2
+4. Chatgpt is tag 2 (wrapped in ferdium)
+5. firefox is tag 3
+6. KeepassXC is tag 9

 ## Download
 ```git clone https://github.com/triet228/dwm.git```